Bi-Beast: Publication history

 The Bi-Beast first appeared in The Incredible Hulk (vol. 2) #169 (November 1973) and was created by Herb Trimpe and Steve Englehart, who described it as "just another idea for something powerful/impressive enough to fight the Hulk."

 Fictional character biography

 The Bi-Beast is a two-headed android created by an avian subspecies of the Inhumans.
 After the species dies under unknown circumstances, the Bi-Beast is left alone in their city.
-Years later, the creature kidnaps the Harpy and Bruce Banner so they can fix the city's decaying machinery.
-However, Banner chooses to cure the Harpy instead.
-When MODOK attacks the city, the Bi-Beast activates a self-destruct mechanism and is killed in the explosion.
+Years later, the creature sees the Harpy with Bruce Banner, and is reminded of his masters.
+The Bi-Beast captures them both and instructs Banner to fix the machinery in the city.
+Banner instead chooses to cure Harpy.
+The Bi-Beast learns of Banner's deception and fights Banner's alter-ego the Hulk, but is distracted when an A.I.M. strike force led by MODOK attacks the city.
+Bi-Beast activates a self-destruct mechanism and dies in the explosion.